juliaisasti/demo_Mongoose_ejercicio_Mongo/README.md

 - `createPublisher(companyName, firstParty, website)`.
 Create a new publisher.
 - `createGame(title, publisher)`.
 Create a new game.
 You have to pass title + id_publisher saved in DB.
 - `createGame2(title, companyName)`.
 Create a new game.
 You have to pass title + company name.
 It'll check in the DB the company info and extract the publisher_id to create a new game.

+To execute:
+- Uncomment some of the function calls and execute `node models/main.js` in the terminal